digidotcom/xbee-python/doc/user_doc/logging_events.rst

   [...]

-The previous code snippet shows how to add a handler to a logger, but the logical way is to add a formatter to a handler, and then add the handler to the logger.
+The previous code snippet shows how to add a handler to a logger, but it is recommended to add a formatter to a handler, and then add the handler to the logger.

-When you create a formatter, you must specify which information will be printed and in which format.
+When you create a formatter, you must specify the information to print and its format.
 This guide shows you how to create a formatter with a simple format.
-If you want to create more complex formatters or handlers, see the Python documentation.
+To create more complex formatters or handlers, see the Python documentation.

 **Create a formatter and add it to a handler**